mwcz/palebluepixel/content/posts/033 - particles and pi - dimo comes to life.md

 I'm most familiar with, but in reality it was only a piece of the DiMo puzzle.
 There were two other visualizations, both of which used the lighted batons as input.
 I would love to link to their creators' websites, but I'm still waiting on URLs.
-Thanks to them!
+Thanks to them, too!

-Ian Hands, for organizing the project, asking me to participate, and coming up with the whole damn idea.
+Ian Hands, for organizing the project, asking me to participate, writing the input server, and coming up with the whole idea.

 Ben Pritchett for code contributions to the renderer and the server, and for his work on two input sources (music BPM and a *brain machine*) which didn't